-The series “Emily in Paris” has provoked many debates since its release, captivating the viewers with its idyllic and romanticized view of Parisian life.
+The show “Emily in Paris” has provoked many debates since its release, captivating the viewers with its idyllic and romanticized view of Parisian life.
 However, it has portrayed many clichés and exaggerations that paint a picture that is often far removed from the day-to-day reality of Parisian life.

 1. Everyone is a fluent English speaker